iremkapucuoglu/p4b-website/content/en/posts/2021-15-06-high-quality-data-now-automatic.md

 Either way, we went even further!
 We did not want to analyze only one neighborhood in Munich.
 We wanted to capture the entire city, or even extend to [other cities where GOAT is currently in use](../../goatlive/).
 Our first challenge was to call the API for larger areas.

 To overcome it, we developed a function to divide the area into a grid of smaller squares.
 The function also incorporates tiny time breaks in between the squares, so we would not overload the servers.
-Afterward, we join the extracted information from all the squares into a single .json file.
+Afterward, we join the extracted information from all the squares into a single JSON file.

 The second challenge was related to the parameter for the API.
 Depending on the data required, the API needs a different set of parameters that has to be changed manually.
-To solve it, we filtered our own library of objects from the complete list of the [Mapillary API Documentation](https://www.mapillary.com/developer/api-documentation/), this filtered library is within a yaml file, which has all the parameters required for the API.
+To solve it, we filtered our own library of objects from the complete list of the [Mapillary API Documentation](https://www.mapillary.com/developer/api-documentation/), this filtered library is within a YAML file, which has all the parameters required for the API.

 Now, in a single run, the script can call multiple objects either from the Object detection API or the Map Features API.
 For a deeper understanding, we invite you to take a look into our work, in our [GitHub repo](https://github.com/goat-community/mapillary-api).
 Finally, the idea is to set these functions into a Lambda function on Amazon Web Services (AWS) with temporal and event triggers.